How will your ideal business look like?

 Whatever your answer is, it can only become reality when you target the right audience for your business.
 Target audience are the specific group of people in the marketplace who need your offering.
 As perfect-fit gloves are to fingers so are target audience to a profitable brand.
 If you target the right audience then you can automatically eliminate the lack of customers.
 Despite the importance of target audience, this is a business topic where a lot of women push back on.
-Some women who manage to accept the concept still find it hard to narrow down.
-During one of my coaching sessions this year, I had asked the attendees to tell me who their target audience were and one of the responses I got was “female and male, aged 0-100”.
+Some entrepreneurs who manage to accept the concept still find it hard to narrow down.
+During one of my coaching sessions this year, I had asked the attendees to share who their target audience were and one of the responses I got was “female and male, aged 0-100”.

 This response is basically saying “everyone is my target audience”.

 Everyone cannot be your target audience especially when you are a small business.
 Here’s why.
 Imagine two hunters who leave home in the dead of the night to hunt for animals.
 One decided that his target animal was hyena while the other says he’s out to get a lion, a hyena, and several bats.
 At the end of the night, the first hunter hits his target while the other hunter couldn’t even bring home a fly.
 This is exactly what happens when you try to serve everyone in the marketplace instead of being specific about who it is you intend to serve.

 As a small business owner, one thing you need to understand is that you cannot SERVE everyone in the marketplace unless you sell consumer everyday items.
 Even at that, it’s still a longshot for you to satisfy everyone in the marketplace.
 Human beings are complex creatures with varied needs and trying to satisfy everyone is like trying to climb Mount Everest in one day – it’s an uphill battle!